mrnorman/awflCloud/README.md

 make
 ```

-* Note that you'll need to have the kokkos repo (github.com/kokkos/kokkos) cloned somewhere and pointed to by your mach.inc file.
+* Note that you'll need to have the kokkos repo (https://github.com/kokkos/kokkos) cloned somewhere and pointed to by your mach.inc file.
 See the existing files for examples.
+* Requires an MPI library (that provides mpic++) as well as parallel-netcdf (https://trac.mcs.anl.gov/projects/parallel-netcdf)